scikit-build/scikit-build-core/README.md

 ```

 You can (and should) specify the rest of the entries in `project`, but these are
 the minimum to get started.
-You can also `scikit-build-core[pyproject]` to
-pre-load some dependencies if you want; in some cases this might be marginally
-faster.

 An example `CMakeLists.txt`: